Xhelliom/xhell-dash/README.md

 - **Pi-hole** : `http://pi-hole.local/admin`
 - **Gotify** : `https://gotify.example.com`

-## Persistance des données
+## Data Persistence

-Les applications sont sauvegardées dans `data/apps.json`.
-Ce fichier est créé automatiquement lors de la première utilisation.
+Applications are saved in `data/apps.json`.
+This file is automatically created on first use.

-**Avec Docker** : Le dossier `data/` est monté comme volume pour persister les données entre les redémarrages du conteneur.
+**With Docker** : The `data/` folder is mounted as a volume to persist data between container restarts.

-## Scripts disponibles
+## Available Scripts

-- `npm run dev` : Lance le serveur de développement
+- `npm run dev` : Start the development server
-- `npm run build` : Construit l'application pour la production
+- `npm run build` : Build the application for production
-- `npm run start` : Lance le serveur de production
+- `npm run start` : Start the production server
-- `npm run lint` : Vérifie le code avec ESLint
+- `npm run lint` : Check code with ESLint

-## Licence
+## License

 MIT